flruee/MAP/what_we_want.md

 Aggregator at block.
 DONE
 Diff Aggregators DONE

-Transfer network
+Transfer network DONE
 Transfer network for account(address) DONE

 All Validator pools DONE
 Validator pool for era (block) DONE

-All Controllers
+All Controllers DONE
-Controller/Controllees for account(address)
+Controller/Controllees for account(address) DONE

+All Validators DONE
+All validators for address DONE

-Extrinsics for account (address)
+Extrinsics for account (address) DONE